MosesSupposes/Purescript-By-Example/text/chapter12.md

 This approach is taken in the `drawing` package, and it brings the flexibility of being able to manipulate the scene as data in various ways before rendering.

 For examples of games rendered to the canvas, see the "Behavior" and "Signal" recipes in the [cookbook](https://github.com/JordanMartinez/purescript-cookbook/blob/master/README.md#recipes).

-In the next chapter, we will see how to implement libraries like `canvas` which wrap existing JavaScript functionality, by using PureScript's _foreign function interface_.